TL;DR: Executive Summary

 Track these key metrics to demonstrate the value of your data governance efforts:

-• Time spent resolving data issues (target: 50% reduction)
+Time resolving data issues

 Frequently Asked Questions